ClickCease

 As a tutor, one of the most important things you can do is to structure your first tutoring session with a student in a way that will set the tone for future sessions.
 Here are a few tips to help you get started:

-2. Get to know each other: Take some time at the beginning of the session to get to know your student.
+Take some time at the beginning of the session to get to know your student.
 Find out their name, interests, and learning goals.
-This will help you to personalise your tutoring approach and make the student feel more comfortable.
+This will help you to personalise your tutoring approach and lesson plan and make the student feel more comfortable.

-3. Assess the situation: In order to tailor your tutoring to the individual needs of the student, it's important to assess their current level of understanding of the subject matter.
+In order to tailor your tutoring to the individual needs of the student, it's important to assess their current level of understanding of the subject matter.
 This can be done through casual conversation, asking review questions, or administering a short quiz.
-However, remember to keep the first session light so as to not scare the student off on day one.
+However, remember to keep the first lesson light so as to not scare the student off on day one.

-4. Choose appropriate activities: Once you have an understanding of the student's level of knowledge, you can choose activities that are geared toward their needs.
+Once you have an understanding of the student's level of knowledge, you can choose activities that are geared toward their needs.
 These might include working on practice problems, discussing key concepts, or reviewing specific material.
-There are plenty of resources available to help keep your activities engaging and interactive so do your best to incorporate these into your lessons.
+There are plenty of resources available, like tutor management software to help keep your activities engaging and interactive so do your best to incorporate these into your lessons.

 As a tutor, one of the most important things you can do is to establish a routine during your lessons.
 This will help your students to feel comfortable and secure, and it will also make it easier for you to manage the lesson.
 Of course, every student is different, so you'll need to be flexible in your approach.